cai-layer/cai-landingpage/src/content/docs/usage/extensions.md

 Cai takes a cautious approach to community extensions:

-- **Trust confirmation** — Every extension shows a Gatekeeper-style dialog before installation.
+- **Trust confirmation** — Every extension shows a confirmation dialog before installation, whether installed from the in-app browser or via clipboard.
 You always see what it does before it's added.
 - **AppleScript and shell types cannot be installed via clipboard** — These types are blocked from clipboard install for safety.
 You can install them through the in-app extension browser or create them manually in Settings.
 - **No auto-execution** — Extensions are never run automatically.
 You must explicitly trigger them like any other action.